On graphs with finite-time consensus and their use in gradient tracking: Numerical experiments

-We first analyze the use of one-peer exponential graphs in decentralized optimization algorithms.
-We consider a sequence of one-peer exponential graphs of size $n = 64$ and its static counterpart.
-The sequence of one-peer exponential graphs is incorporated into GT-FT and DGD, while the static exponential graph is incorporated into TV-GT and DGD.
-For GT-FT and TV-GT, we use the stepsize $\alpha = 10^{-4}$ while for DGD, we use the stepsize $\alpha = 10^{-4}$.
-Furthermore, we consider the case where agents have access to the true gradients and the case where agents only have access to the stochastic gradient estimates.
+In addition, we consider the case where agents have access to the true gradients and the case where agents only have access to the stochastic gradient estimates.
 The stochastic gradient is formed by adding Gaussian noise to the true gradient, \ie, $\widehat{\nabla f}_i(x) = \nabla f_i(x) + s_i$ with $s_i \sim \cN (0, \sigma^2 I_d)$.
-The magnitude of the gradient noise can be controlled by the constant $\sigma^2$, and we set $\sigma^2 = 10^{-4}$ in the experiments.
+The magnitude of the gradient noise can be controlled by the constant $\sigma^2$, and we set $\sigma^2 = 10^{-4}$.
+Regarding optimization algorithms, we consider GT-FT (\cref{alg:gt}) for graph sequences satisfying \cref{def:fin-time-cons}, TV-GT for the static counterparts, and DGD for both types of graphs.
+In all the experiments, the stepsize is set to $\alpha = 10^{-4}$.